Saidinesh777/TTT_Assignment/README.md

 # TTT_Assignment
-Note: **"This Source code isn't having Node Module dependencies because, it's a vast file and coudn't able to upload on Git repository".So, I had provided the whole source code in the format of ZIP file as well.**
+Note: **"This Source code isn't having Node Module dependencies because, it's a vast file and coudn't able to upload on Git repository".So, prior to the compilation of index.js file ensure that all the dependencies are downloaded.
+Post to that the code will compile fine.**

 **This project shows the frequency of the most occurred word from a URL link and also plot a histogram of the most occurred words with frequency count in Y-Axis and words name in X-Axis.**